 - Preservation by the Churches Conservation Trust

 The Commissioners will carry out public consultation on their proposals.
-If there are objections to a proposal, these will be considered by the Church Buildings (Uses and Disposal) Committee who decide whether the proposals should go ahead.
+If there are objections to a proposal, these will be considered by the Mission, Pastoral & Church Property Committee who decide whether the proposals should go ahead.

 Most closed churches are found a suitable new use – some of the more common are: